Gerstep/News360-SDK/Android.md

 <activity android:name="com.news360.promosdk.News360SimpleActivity" />
 ```

-After that you need to manage the tap on a headline and launch the activity using intent.
-You can handle the tap using **OnClickListener**.
-You must include headline key into new intent using `putKey(Intent intent, Object key)` method:
+After that you need to manage the tap on the headline and launch the activity using intent.
+You can manage the tap using **OnClickListener**.
+Make sure to include headline key into new intent using `putKey(Intent intent, Object key)` method:

 ```java
 headlineView.setOnClickListener(new OnClickListener() {